Seansa96/Liberation-of-undermine/Liberation of Undermine.md

 * **Bloodlust -** Boss will lust and get 30% haste for 40 seconds.

+## Strat

+* None for now, boss makes my brain hurt.
+Will need to see it to really.*
 # Gallywix - Final Boss

 As of right now this boss is both extremely complex and the dungeon journal just doesn't seem finished.
 Waiting until it's worth my time to actually write up notes.